-Contacting the Academy's Financial Management
+Contacting the School's Financial Management

-This financial report is designed to provide our clients and creditors with a general overview of the Academy's finances and to show the Academy's accountability for the money it receives.
-If you have questions about this report or need additional financial information contact Mr. Todd Taylor, Treasurer, Performance Academies, 2 Easton Oval, Suite 525, Columbus, Ohio 43219 or email at ttaylor@performanceacademies.com.
+This financial report is designed to provide our citizens with a general overview of the Academy's finances and to show the Academy's accountability for the money it receives.
+If you have any questions about this report or need additional information contact Todd Taylor, Treasurer, 2 Easton Oval Suite 525 Columbus OH 43219 or email Ttaylor@performanceacademies.com.